Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 There are many keyboards which have a touch pad, a small rectangular pad at the front of the keyboard which works like a mouse.
 The touch pad allows you to move your finger as though it were a cursor.
 While the touch pad is not as precise as a 'proper' mouse, it works a lot like one and can be used for most common computer applications, such as word processing.
 Because it's positioned directly in front of you, you don't have to reach as far or as awkwardly as with a traditionally placed mouse.
 This placement reduced the risk of developing aches and pains associated with working in awkward positions.

 Placing a computer mouse between you - the computer operator - and your keyboard can greatly improve your working posture, because you don't have to reach as far or as awkwardly as you would if the mouse were positioned to your right (or left).
-By putting the mouse directly in front of you, you are more balanced, centered, and comfortable, so you will feel less muscle fatigue, discomfort, and will also reduce the risk for injuries (e.g., work-related musculoskeletal disorders (WMSDs)).
+By putting the mouse directly in front of you, you are more balanced, supported, and comfortable, so you will feel less muscle fatigue, discomfort, and will also reduce the risk for injuries (e.g., work-related musculoskeletal disorders (WMSDs)).